The Knickerbocker Hotel: Ground and second stories

 The original design had a lobby facing 42nd Street, with marble columns, bronze pendant lanterns, and red-and-gold foyer decorations.
 The lobby had a statue of Father Knickerbocker, a political-cartoon personification of New York City.
 Leading off the lobby were safe deposit boxes, and a bookstand and ticket office.
 The cafe west of the lobby had white and gold decorations.
 For the attached bar southwest of the lobby, artist Maxfield Parrish was commissioned to paint "Old King Cole and His Fiddlers Three", a mural of Old King Cole measuring 30 ft wide.
-An "L"-shaped restaurant, with a flower room. ran east and south of the lobby.
+An L-shaped restaurant, with a flower room. ran east and south of the lobby.
 It had a Caen stone cladding; a 22 ft beamed ceiling modeled after the Palace of Fontainebleau; marble statues and tapestries on the walls; and two bronze-and-marble electric fountains by Frederick MacMonnies.
 Hung in the Flower Room was the mural "Masque of Flowers".

 The second floor was devoted to dining rooms in the original design.
 At the center of the second floor was a double-height ballroom measuring 50 by 105 ft.
 The ballroom had hardwood floors; copies of old portraits on the walls; and white, blue, and silver decorations.
 The adjoining foyer had satin velvet decoration with gold-painted pillars and a gold-leaf ornamented ceiling.
-There was also a nurse's hall and eight private dining rooms on that story, including a "gold room" with gold cutlery for 48 guests.
+There was also a nurse's hall and eight private dining rooms on that story.
+One of the private dining rooms was a "gold room" with gold cutlery for 48 guests, in addition to china from Sèvres.

 During the 1920 alterations, the lobby spaces were removed, but a pink marble-clad elevator lobby was added on the ground floor.
 The lowest two stories were also converted to a retail condominium.
 Remnants from the original design include a vaulted ceiling above the elevator lobby, decorated with rosettes, but hidden above a dropped ceiling.
 When the hotel reopened in 2015, Charlie Palmer was hired to operate Jake's @ The Knick, a "grab-and-go" takeout eatery on the ground level.
 The rebuilt ground floor has a 16 ft vaulted ceiling with decorative tiles similar to those installed in the subway.